soumik-dutta/ZeroMQServer/README.md

-# Communicating ZeroMQ with Java [Cross platform communication]
+# Communicating nodeJS with Java [Cross platform communication using ZMQ]

 >First download zeroMQ from [here][link1] and follow the [steps][link2] given this will install the zeroMQ native files in your system.